Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or

 If lifting weights isn’t your thing, you can start trying a yoga or pilates class.
-These forms of exercise are particularly good for those with mobility issues as it incorporates physical, meditative and spiritual practices for all-encompassing wellness.
+These forms of exercise are particularly good for those with mobility issues as it incorporates physical, meditative and spiritual practices.

-As well as reducing pain, the cold has been proven to help recovery after physical exertion and is beneficial for the treatment of some physical ailments including tissue damage and muscular injury, and has been shown to increase cell rejuvenation.
+As well as reducing pain, the cold has been proven to help recovery after physical exertion.
+Cold is beneficial for the treatment of some physical ailments including tissue damage and muscular injury.
+It’s also been shown to increase cell rejuvenation.

-1. It’s anti-inflammatory: Cold therapy releases norepinephrine, a naturally occurring chemical that acts as a stress hormone and neurotransmitter.
-As a fight-or-flight responder, the release of norepinephrine will lessen short-term pain from injuries and reduce inflammation in your entire body.
+It’s anti-inflammatory: Cold therapy releases norepinephrine, a naturally occurring chemical that acts as a stress hormone and neurotransmitter.
+As a fight-or-flight responder, the release of norepinephrine will lessen short-term pain from injuries and reduce inflammation.

-3. It’s energising: Short-term exposure to the cold will give you a much-needed jolt of energy, to help you go about your day in a better mood and with increased productivity.
+It’s energizing.
+Short-term exposure to cold gives you a much-needed jolt of energy,

-4. It can help with depression: One study reported that taking regular cold showers had a beneficial effect on the brains of those who suffer from depression.
+It can help with depression.
+One study reported that taking regular cold showers had a beneficial effect on the brains of those who suffer depression.
 The cold directs an increase of electrical impulses to the brain, which has been shown to help ease depressive episodes.

-5. It can help you lose weight: Numerous studies have shown that cold therapy leads to an increase in brown adipose tissue (or brown fat) that increases the bodyfat conversion, helping you to burn more calories.
+It can help you lose weight.
+Numerous studies have shown that cold therapy leads to an increase in brown adipose tissue (or brown fat).

 Cold therapy can be as simple as a cold shower or putting cold water and ice in a bath.
 The shock from the cold increases the circulation in your body, which leads to a higher demand for oxygen.
 You automatically start breathing deeper – and this gives you a jolt of energy and helps you fight off fatigue.

 Three ways to biohack your biology

 Biohacking can be as rigid as a regime, or as loose as a personal preference.
-Some involve scientific testing, like the microbiome kit, while others you can do with the aid of an app, like sleep hacks.
-As well as this, there are three, main biohacking themes that hacks can fall into:
+Some involve scientific testing, like the microbiome kit.
+O